Explaining the Historical Geomagnetic Storm of 10th May 2024 – The Day Earth Lit Up with Red Auroras

 Hard to say!
 It is less likely.
 The sun is more active than ever, with several CME releases reported in the past months.
 But it’s tough to predict a storm of similar intensity.
 It is still possible in Northern and Central Europe and Central America, but for further south latitudes, it gets tricky.

-Shots of shining red Auroras used in the blog were captured on Friday (10th May 2024) in the Las Osobowicki area of Wrocław, Poland.
+Shots of shining red Auroras in this blog were captured on Friday (10th May 2024) from Las Osobowicki, Wrocław, Poland.

 What causes different Aurora colours?
 The Aurora changes colour depending on the altitude of the activity, where atmospheric elements influence the colour.